fdd4s/shazam-autotag/README.md

 ## What does

-script to identify a song through shazam servers, download tags, cover art and set to mp3 automatically.
+Script to identify a song through shazam servers, download tags, cover art and set to mp3 automatically.
+This script normalizes the volume to the maximum automatically.

 ## Dependencies